 |Final Lap Out By

 Everyone who finishes at least one lap will be considered a Finisher.
-No longer will you be listed as a DNF (Did Not Finish).

 Each team will designate a team captain and co-captain.
 Team captains will represent the team in all official correspondence and communications before, during and after the event.
 The co-captain may represent the team during the event when the captain is unavailable.
 Only team captains and co-captains may file protests.